Spring Garden Soil Elixir

 Seed Planting Elixir

-Once you have applied the elixir and broad-forked or lightly tilled the soil, get your garden planning and seedlings ready.
-We have another planting elixir to use just after planting the seeds and transplanting the seedlings into the garden that we’ll share with you: in a gallon milk jug mix – 1/2 cup of fish emulsion, 1 tsp sugar (preferably raw or brown) and 1/2 cup of cola, fill with water and shake well.
-Apply over seeds and transplants.
+Once you have applied the elixir and broad-forked or lightly tilled the soil, prepare your garden planning and seedlings.
+We have another planting elixir to use just after planting the seeds and transplanting the seedlings into the garden that we’ll share with you: In a gallon milk jug, mix 1/2 cup of fish emulsion, 1 tsp sugar (preferably raw or brown), and 1/2 cup of cola.
+Fill the jug with water and shake well.
+Apply the mixture over the seeds and transplants.
 Each gallon will treat approximately a 50-foot row.

 This is a great start towards sustainable, biological agriculture in your own garden.
-Remember, though, it is just a start; a good step in the right direction.
-To continue to make progress in knowledge and in soil health, you need to find out where you are starting from.
-Do more reading, ask questions and get a complete soil analysis, not just the NPK and pH soil tests that are widely offered.
-Spend the money to find out exactly where your garden soil is at, and then you will be able to make sound decisions on where you want and need to go.
+Remember, though, it is just a start, a good step in the right direction.
+To continue to make progress in knowledge and soil health, you need to find out where you are starting from.
+Do more reading, ask questions, and get a complete soil analysis, not just the widely offered NPK and pH soil tests.
+Spend the money to find out exactly where your garden soil is, and then you can make sound decisions on where you want and need to go.
 Then you won’t be guessing and shooting in the dark, trying to do what is right but not really knowing if you are making positive progress.

 1. Ghislaine